Rust in the Linux Kernel: Understanding the Current State and Future Direction

 Rust provides modern safety without hidden complexity - exactly what the kernel needs.

-The Path Forward: Will Rust Move Beyond Drivers?
+The Path Forward: Expansion Beyond Drivers

 - Subsystem maintainer buy-in: DRM, network, block maintainers are actively supporting Rust abstractions